pyca/cryptography/docs/development/test-vectors.rst

 * ``unsupported_extension.pem`` - An RSA 2048 bit self-signed certificate
   containing an unsupported extension type.
 The OID was encoded as "1.2.3.4" with an ``extnValue`` of "value".
+* ``unsupported_extension_csr.pem`` - A certificate signing request
+  for an RSA 2048 bit key containing containing an unsupported extension type.
+The OID was encoded as "1.2.3.4" with an ``extnValue`` of "value".
 * ``unsupported_extension_critical.pem`` - An RSA 2048 bit self-signed
   certificate containing an unsupported extension type marked critical.
+The OID was encoded as "1.2.3.4" with an ``extnValue`` of "value".
+* ``unsupported_extension_critical_csr.pem`` - A certificate signing
+  request for an RSA 2048 bit key containing containing an unsupported extension type marked critical.
 The OID was encoded as "1.2.3.4" with an ``extnValue`` of "value".
 * ``san_email_dns_ip_dirname_uri.pem`` - An RSA 2048 bit self-signed
   certificate containing a subject alternative name extension with the following general names: ``rfc822Name``, ``dNSName``, ``iPAddress``,